Ear, Nose and Throat

 Appendix B: Other Standards

-1. Acute or chronic disease without disturbance of equilibrium and successful myringotomy, if applicable, for all classes, requires submission of all pertinent medical information to FAA, with recommendation to issue medical card if no physiologic effects.
+- Acute or chronic disease without disturbance of equilibrium and successful myringotomy, if applicable, for all classes, requires submission of all pertinent medical information to the FAA, with recommendation to issue a medical card if no physiologic effects.

-2. Acute or chronic disease that may disturb equilibrium, for all classes requires submission of information to FAA, and requires decision on issuance by FAA.
+- Acute or chronic disease that may disturb equilibrium, for all classes, requires submission of information to the FAA, and requires a decision on issuance by the FAA.

-3. Motion sickness, for all classes, requires submission of pertinent information to FAA.
+- Motion sickness, for all classes, requires submission of pertinent information to the FAA.
 If occurred during flight training, and resolved, issue card.
-If requires continued medication, requires FAA decision on issuance of card.
+If it requires continued medication, it requires FAA decision on issuance of card.

 NFPA 1582, 2018 Edition: Vertigo, impaired balance, ataxia, Meniere’s syndrome, labyrinthitis, tinnitus require restrictions or disqualification.